ncatlab/nlab-content/pages/1/1/7/7/7711/content.md

-By am *algebraic structure* one may mean either
+By an *algebraic structure* one may mean either

 * the same as [[algebra]] in the sense of [[universal algebra]];